akmalabdul11/eTIQA_assessment/README.md

 7. Please refer to Image_evident file.
 It is list of screenshot from postman that the C# backend has been tested and working well.

+# View
+I also have hosted the project on azure portal and using azure devops as the stagging process.
+You can visit this link https://etiqaassessment.azurewebsites.net